railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 You should be able to acess the Zipkin UI by clicking on the service domain.

-### 3. Add Prometheus Service
+### Add Prometheus Service

 - Add a New service by clicking `+ New`
 - Select Template as the Source
-- Type Prometheus and select the Prometheus template
+- Type Prometheus and select the Prometheus template (be sure to select [this one](https://railway.app/template/KmJatA))
 - Click `Deploy` to apply and deploy the service

 *The template deploys with the proper UI port already configured to enable accessing the Prometheus UI from your browser*

 You should be able to acess the Prometheus UI by clicking on the service domain.

-## Deploy the OpenTelemetry Collector
+## 2. Deploy the OpenTelemetry Collector

-### 1. Fork the Open Telemetry Collector repository
+### Fork the Open Telemetry Collector repository
 - Navigate to the <a href="https://github.com/railwayapp-templates/opentelemetry-collector-stack" target="_blank">Open Telemetry Collector repository</a> in GitHub
 - Click `Fork` then `Create fork`

-### 2. Add the Open Telemetry Service
+### Add the Open Telemetry Service
-In the same Railway project -
+In the Railway project -
 - Add a New service by clicking `+ New`
 - Select GitHub Repo as the Source
 - Select the `opentelemetry-collector-stack` repository (if you renamed the repo in the previous step, yours will be named differently)